 The Scope

 The scope of the procedures is limited to the activities within TRY to support the measurement of interest rate risk, in particular, the metrics NII risk and EVE risk (Net Interest Income and Economic Value of Equity at Risk respectively).
 The procedure also refers to the derivation of a repricing gap of the current balance sheet.
 The repricing gap is used as a management guidance tool only and is not part of the Risk Appetite Statement.
+This procedure is a very high level description.
+More details of the methodology, assumption and analysis can be found in the BOCNY model documentation of Interest Rate Risk management system (PROFITstar 2018)[2].

 Roles & Responsibilities